-Helpful Ideas for First-Time Traveling Nurses
+9 Tips for First-Time Travel Nurses

 If you are new to being a travel nurse, it might seem a little overwhelming with so many things to choose, research and take care of before going on your journey.

-But she understands that it can be quite a process for people to store a bulk of their belongings or sell them or give them away to charity.
+She understands that it can be quite a process for first-time travelers to store a bulk of their belongings or sell them or give them away to charity.

-Know why you want to travel
+1. Know why you want to travel

-Ask yourself — Why do you want to travel?
+Ask yourself a lot of questions upfront: Why do you want to travel?
 Is it money, is it the travel, or is it the experience?
 Can I afford to travel?
 How does this affect my home life, kids, school, and other parts of my life?

-When identifying a recruiter within an agency its best to find one that fits your personality and what you are looking for.
+When identifying a recruiter within an agency, it’s best to find one that fits your personality and what you are looking for.
 Do you want weekly check-ins?
 Do you want someone you can call with problems just like a friend?

-Clarify issues with recruiter
+3. Clarify issues with a recruiter

-Arrive a few days early
+4. Arrive a few days early for your assignment

-Kanter explains.
-Arrive a day or two early and learn all about the area around the hospital.
-She always stays one night in a hotel and makes appointments to see a few rental places before committing.
+Kanter explains that every time she is about to start a new job, she always stays one night in a hotel and makes appointments to see a few rental places before committing.

 There are tons of social media groups, travel nursing sites and experienced travelers to bounce all your questions off, says Mucurio.